facebookresearch/jps/README.md

 Code for "Joint Policy Search for Collaborative Multi-agent Imperfect Information Games".
 Arxiv [link](https://arxiv.org/abs/2008.06495).

-The project aims to find better equilibrium in multi-agent collaborative games by simultaneously changing the policy of multiple agents at the same time.
+The project aims to find better equilibrium in multi-agent collaborative games by changing the policy of multiple agents simultaneously.
+This helps escape local equilibrium where unlaterial improvement of one player's policy is not helpful.
 We open source the code to reproduce our results in simple games (see Def.
 1-3 in the paper).
 The pre-trained Bridge model will be released later.

 ```
 @misc{tian2020jps,